xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_txtapset.rst

 Description
 -----------

-Read the tap values of the specified lane of the local port.
+Write the tap values of the specified lane of the local port.